-East Kent Hospitals University NHS Foundation Trust (EKHUFT) has made widespread improvements to the quality of care patients receive over the last two years, as recognised by the Care Quality Commission (CQC) in their reinspection of the Trust’s hospitals in Ashford, Canterbury and Margate last year.
+East Kent Hospitals University NHS Foundation Trust (EKHUFT) has made widespread improvements to the quality of care patients receive, as recognised by the Care Quality Commission (CQC) in their reinspection of the Trust’s hospitals in Ashford, Canterbury and Margate in 2016.

 Sir Mike Richards, England’s Chief Inspector of Hospitals, recommended that the Trust be taken out of special measures in December 2016 as a result of “further significant improvements” for local patients, recognised in the latest CQC report.